 Polya mentions that much can be gained by taking the time to reflect and look back at what you have done, what worked, and what didn't.
 Doing this will enable you to predict what strategy to use to solve future problems.

 More detailed CliffsNotes

 General exam tips

-- Arrive 5min early to get settled in.

-- Bring a watch.

-- Bring a pencil (and eraser).

-- Look over whole exam and strategize for the order you do problems.
+- Arrive 5min early to get settled in. - Bring a pencil (and eraser), a watch, and some water. - Look over whole exam and strategize for the order you do problems.

-- Bring some water.